Charles Lasègue

-Ernest-Charles Lasègue (5 September 1816 - 20 March 1883) was a French physician that released over one hundred scientific papers.
+Ernest-Charles Lasègue (5 September 1816 - 20 March 1883) was a French medical doctor who released over one hundred scientific papers.
 He became recognized in the mid-19th century from his work in the fields of psychiatry and neurology.
 He published many of his works in a journal called Archives Générales de Médecine (Archives of General Medicine), in which he was an editor.
 A few of his major contributions consisted of his work with delusions of persecutions, a concept coined "folie à deux," and his description of hysterical anorexia.
 Aside from his publications, he worked various jobs before becoming the Chair of Clinical Medicine at Pitié-Salpêtrière Hospital.
 He remained positioned there until dying at the age of 66 due to complications from diabetes.

 Biography

 Early life

 Ernest-Charles Lasègue was born on 5 September 1816, in Paris, France.
 His father, Antoine Lasègue, was a librarian and botanist.
 Recognizing his son's potential at an early age, he enrolled him at the Lycée Louis-le-Grand in Paris where Lasègue quickly distinguished himself among his peers.
 He spoke fluent Latin, showed a great comprehension of the Greek language, and excelled in philosophy and rhetoric.